EvanSchlueter/MAE-384-Group-Project/README.md

 Each segment can be used independently or combined into a comprehensive model.

 **Contributors**
-Josh Dearlove
+Josh Dearlove,
-Havenly Lopez
+Havenly Lopez,
-Elijah Paz
+Elijah Paz,
 Evan Schlueter